rosalindfranklininstitute/cuda-slic/README.md

 If PyCUDA is installed in the virtutalenv it is used by default.
 Otherwise Cupy is used.

-To ease distribution `cuda-slic` is packaged into two packages
+To ease distribution `cuda-slic` is packaged into two independent packages that share the same source-code but depend on a different libraries for JIT compilation:
 1. `cuda-slic` uses pycuda for JIT compilation.
 2. `gpu-slic` uses cupy for JIT compilation.